benglass/champlain-web2/content/pages/projects.rst

 Javascript/jQuery
 `````````````````
 - jQuery attached to the page using a <script> tag
-- Use of javascript such as a `jQuery Lightbox plugin <http://fancyapps.com/fancybox/>`_ for display
+- Use of javascript such as a `jQuery Lightbox plugin <http://fancyapps.com/fancybox/>`_
-  of the full size image without leaving the page.

 ------------------------
 Project 4: jQuery Plugin